 What Are the Different Types of Dental X-Rays?

-Two primary types of dental X-rays allow the dentist to see the inside of your teeth, gums, and oral cavity, as well as the bones of your jaw and skull.
-They include:
+There are two primary types of dental X-rays that allow the dentist to see the inside of your teeth, gums, and oral cavity, as well as the bones of your jaw and skull.

 Intraoral X-rays focus on the inside of the mouth.
 These include: